 Except I’m still left wondering if even that conclusion isn’t too kind to the story.
 In “Beyond Redemption”, Jack Graham draws attention to two key scenes with the main villain of the story, Chessene towards the end of the episode.
 The first sees her lapping up the Doctor’s blood, apparently unable to contain her biological desires, in spite of the fact that she is a genetically modified Androgum.
 The second comes after her death, when she reverts to her “true” form, with orange eyebrows and the warts on her cheek.
 To Quote Graham: “Chessene’s ‘true’ and underlying alien ugliness reasserts itself at the end.
 Her evil inner core is thus represented by the red eyebrows, the heavy features, the warts… just as it was earlier represented by her inability to resist tasting the sacrificial blood of someone outside her own race”.
 This is arguably more than the story having the characters make essentialist statements about the Androgums, it can be seen as the story ultimately showing those statements to be true.
 There’s a lingering sense, and I’m not sure whether I agree with this sense or not, that “The Two Doctors” ultimately just ends up being a piece of race essentialism rather than something that depicits and critiques race essentialism.

 How does one respond to a story like “The Two Doctors”?
-There’s an eloquent and powerful defence to be made of it, one that has been made by the likes of Shearman and Phil Sandifer.
+There’s an eloquent and powerful defence to be made of it, one that has been made by the likes of Shearman and Elizabeth Sandifer.
 There’s also a damning critique, as has been made by critics like Jack Graham.
 It’s visibly got a thematic coherence and skill in its craft lacking in most of the Sixth Doctor’s televised stories, there’s a touching and forward thinking personal element in its championing of vegetarianism, and this is cleverly tied to some subversive commentary about the underlying racial politics in Doctor Who’s depiction of aliens and monsters.
 But at the same time, it’s a bloated and overly padded story, marred by the unpleasantness and cynicism that appears in all of the era’s stories, with an uncomfortable racialized undercurrent.
 Ultimately, when trying to critique a flawed story from a progressive perspective, I think it can be useful to acknowledge the usefulness of a redemptive reading, while also acknowledge the importance of a damning critique.
 Sometimes you just have to admit that you don’t know where you land.
 Because it’s rare that you can understand something perfectly.
 And you can never assume you understand what a person is like solely because of their race.
 As the Twelfth Doctor says:

 “I try never to understand.
 It’s called an open mind.”